-- One of these powers available to some spirits: Astral Gateway, Aura Masking, Divining, Essence Drain (free spirits do not actually lose Essence, but they can still use this power to siphon Essence away to fuel their attributes; see p.
-288, SR4), Materialization, Possession, or Realistic Form. - Any of the metamagic techniques available to metahuman initiates may be taken as a free spirit power.
+- The spirit type's normal optional power list. - One of these powers available to some spirits: Astral Gateway, Aura Masking, Divining, Essence Drain (free spirits do not actually lose Essence, but they can still use this power to siphon Essence away to fuel their attributes; see p.
+294, SR4A), Materialization, Possession, or Realistic Form. - Any of the metamagic techniques available to metahuman initiates may be taken as a free spirit power.
 Free spirits use Edge in place of initiate grade.
 It is possible that certain powerful free spirits may also command metamagics yet unknown to metahumanity, providing the gamemaster with a unique opportunity to introduce new metamagic into the game. - A unique power available only to free spirits, chosen from those listed under Free Spirit Powers, p.
 109.